 The Tidings Blog is a platform for all students to learn and write about economics and history.
 So far we've worked with 30+ students from around the world reaching tens of thousands of people.

 As the world transcends into a deep entangled web of political vendettas and sugar-coated lies filled with chaos, journalism, which was once considered to be the chief ideological weapon of the masses, continues to be used as a medium to fulfill one's own selfish interests.
-However, it is easy to find a plethora of things wrong with journalism today or the reasons it’s dying and very hard to do something about it.
+However, it is easy to find a plethora of things wrong with journalism today but very hard to do something about it.

 Thus, Tidings is a student-run blog, that publishes articles on economics and history.
 Everything from an analysis of the US $2 trillion economic stimulus package to the historical events such as Dagen H is covered on this blog.
 So, if you're someone who enjoys intellectually stimulating articles then subscribe to our mailing list to stay updated with our latest articles!